 REFERENCE TOPIC EFFECTIVE DATE GRAP 104 Financial Instruments Unknown (Revised - April 2020) The objective of this Standard is to establish principles for recognising, measuring, presenting and disclosing financial instruments.
 No significant impact is expected as the Municipality's current treatment is already in line with the Standards treatment.
-Guideline Application of Materiality of Financial Statements Unknown The guideline is not authoritative but only encourage.
+Guideline Application of Materiality of Financial Statements The guideline is not authoritative but only encourage.
 No significant impact is expected as the Municipality's current treatment is already in line with the Standards treatment.
+Unknown realment is already in line with the Standards freatment.